mandatoryhashtags/AstraGenesis/GA2-AncestryFeatures.md

 Pack Tactics.
 Once per turn, you can gain advantage on an attack roll against a creature if at least one of your allies is within 5 feet of the creature and the ally isn’t incapacitated.

+Adept Climber.
+You have a climb speed of 30ft

+Deep Magic (Magic).
+You know the dancing lights cantrip.
+When you reach 3rd level, you can cast the enlarge/reduce spell on yourself once with this trait, using only the spell’s enlarge option.
+When you reach 5th level, you can cast the invisibility spell on yourself once with this trait.
+You don’t need material components for these spells.
+You regain the ability to cast these spells with this trait when you finish a long rest.
+Intelligence is your spellcasting ability for these spells.

+Toughness.
+Your hit point maximum increases by 1, and it increases by 1 every time you gain a level.

+Unending Spirit.
+When you take the Dodge action, you can spend one Hit Die to gain temporary hit points.
+Roll the die, add your Constitution modifier, and gain that many temporary hit points.

+Deep Elf Magic (Magic).
+You know the dancing lights cantrip.
+When you reach 3rd level, you can cast the faerie fire spell once with this trait and regain the ability to do so when you finish a long rest.
+When you reach 5th level, you can cast the darkness spell once with this trait and regain the ability to do so when you finish a long rest.
+You don’t require material components for these spells.
+Charisma is your spellcasting ability for these spells.

+Gifted Accuracy.
+You can gain advantage on a single attack roll.
+After you use this ability, you can’t use it again until you finish a short or long rest.

+Fey Step.
+As a bonus action, you can teleport up to 60 feet to an unoccupied space you can see.
+After you use this ability, you can’t use it again until you finish a short or long rest.

+High Elf Magic (Magic).
+You know one cantrip of your choice from the wizard spell list.
+When you reach 3rd level, you can cast the detect magic spell once with this trait and regain the ability to do so when you finish a long rest.
+When you reach 5th level, you can cast the levitate spell once with this trait and regain the ability to do so when you finish a long rest.
+You don’t require material components for these spells.
+Charisma is your spellcasting ability for these spells.

+Wood Elf Magic (Magic).
+You know the druidcraft cantrip.
+When you reach 3rd level, you can cast the longstrider spell once with this trait and regain the ability to do so when you finish a long rest.
+When you reach 5th level, you can cast the pass without trace spell once with this trait and regain the ability to do so when you finish a long rest.
+You don’t require material components for these spells.
+Charisma is your spellcasting ability for these spells.

 ### Minor Features